 The Village of Streamwood remains committed to the health, safety and well-being of everyone within our Village.
 As concerns with the increased COVID-19 cases arising from the Delta variant emerge, we have changed our banner from 'green' back to 'red.'

 The Center for Disease Control (CDC) issued new mask mandates on July 27.
 The Illinois Department of Public Health (IDPH) aligned their recommendations with the CDC.
 Both the CDC and IDPH are recomending masks to be work indoors in public settings.
 These new mask mandates are for those fully vaccinated individuals in areas where tranmission of infection are substantial or high.
-As of July 30, Cook County is considered a substantial transmission area, which is subject to the face mask requirements.
+As of August 18, Cook County is considered a high transmission area, which is subject to the face mask requirements.
 However, these areas are designated on a rolling average basis, and are subject to change.
 There is no discussion or requirements for shuttering businesses or other public gathering areas at this time.

 The CDC/IDPH guidelines ask people to consider social distaning while indoors and waiting in lines, and requiring unvaccinated individuals to continue wearing face coverings.

 Face coverings must still be worn in healthcare settings, in transit facilities and in congregate care facilities.
 Individuals businesses may also choose to place additional restrictions.